NadavBitran/Frontend-Mini-Projects/README.md

 ## 📂 Projects Included
 1. 💳 **Interactive Credit Card Form**: This project features an interactive credit card form that allows users to input their credit card details.
 It also includes a dynamic visual representation of the credit card that changes its values in real-time as the user types.
 Additionally, the project incorporates client-side validation to ensure that the entered inputs are valid and meet the necessary criteria.
+2. 🔍 **Github User Search App**: This project features a tool that allows users to search for and retrieve information about Github users with the help of Github's REST API.
+Additionaly, the project incoporates option to switch between 'dark' and 'light' modes.

 ## 📚 Getting Started